 P.S If you missed out on the Spring course, I'm running it again in September.

 All dimensions indicate external dimensions of the closed book.
-Memory Books have 128 pages of heavy cartridge paper; Guest Books, Journals & Sketchbooks have 192 pages of cartridge paper, counted all sides.
-'Slim' books have 96 pages.
-Pagination can be adjusted a little for bespoke books.
+Memory Books have 128 pages of heavy paper & spacers for inclusions; Guest Books, Journals & Sketchbooks have Mohawk Superfine Smooth 118gsm paper, usually 192 pages unless otherwise indicated in the product listing.
+Pagination can be adjusted a little for bespoke books, speciality artists' papers on request.

 |A4 Large Portrait||12 inches or 305 mm||8.5 inches or 215 mm||1.5 inches or 38 mm|